 It was the ghostly apparition of Þórgunna, and she would feed them that night, frightening the local farmer so much that he offered food, lodging, and anything else the pallbearers could think of.

-Continuing with their mission, the pallbearers delivered Þórgunna and her remaining possessions (amongst them a gold ring which might be the ring Leifur gave to her when they parted) to Skálholt, where they set about burying her.
+Continuing with their mission, the pallbearers delivered Þórgunna and her remaining possessions (among them a gold ring that might be the ring Leifur gave her when they parted) to Skálholt, where they set about burying her.

 Fróðárheiði heath in Snæfellsnes